Mehdilotfi7/Mica/docs/src/loss_function.md

 # Custom Loss Functions for Segment Evaluation

-In Mocha, the cost of each segment is calculated using a **loss function** that compares the simulated model output to the observed data.
+In Mica, the cost of each segment is calculated using a **loss function** that compares the simulated model output to the observed data.
 This per-segment cost is then aggregated by the **objective function**, which drives changepoint detection and optimization.

-This guide explains how to define and use custom loss functions within Mocha, how they are used in segment evaluation, and how they differ from the internal objective function.
+This guide explains how to define and use custom loss functions within Mica, how they are used in segment evaluation, and how they differ from the internal objective function.

 ---